 Read below to learn more about Dr. Vinick's Ayurvedic phone consultation if you live out of reach of the Redondo Beach office.

-The full initial consultation consists of two appointments of approximately 1 to 1½ hours each.
+The full initial consultation consists of three appointments of approximately one hour each.

 First Visit: Initial History, Ayurvedic Examination, and Ayurvedic Pulse Reading.

 Second Visit: Report of Findings, including Prakruti (your specific psycho-physiological body type) and Vikruti (your current imbalance).
 General and also Specific Recommendations are given to correct your imbalance and create and maintaining optimal health.